Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 This documents the architecture of how both Android and iOS back ends for Soundscape work.
 While they are very different, there are some common components; after this overview section there are sections that describe the iOS and Android architectures in detail.

+This document is organised as follows.

+- [Overview](#overview) — the resource groups and how they fit together.
+- [iOS Architecture](#ios-architecture) — the iOS tile server, database, and ingestion pipeline.
+- [Android architecture](#android-architecture) — the Cloudflare-based tile and extracts components and their Azure-side orchestration.
+- [Photon server architecture](#photon-server-architecture) — the search server used by Android clients.
+- [Links site architecture](#links-site-architecture) — the static site backing App Links verification.

 The different resources are split into six resource groups.

 - There is a diagnostics RG, `soundscape-diags`.
 This contains the shared Log Analytics queries for both iOS and Android, and an action group (which is logically an endpoint for alert notifications).